Overeating and Increased Appetite During Cancer Treatment

 7. Rethink Comfort Foods

-Sugary snacks can give us a quick dopamine hit, but the energy crash that follows can leave you feeling worse.
+Sugary snacks can provide quick comfort, but the energy dip that follows can leave you feeling worse.
 Instead of reaching for something sweet, try nourishing your body with balanced meals.
 Once you've taken care of your body, consider other ways to treat yourself or relax, such as:

 A warm bubble bath